 WHEREAS, the legislation requires that any such emergency order must be narrowly tailored to serve a compelling public health or safety purpose.
 Further any such emergency order must be limited in duration, applicability and scope in order to reduce any infringement on individual rights or liberties to the greatest extent possible.
 Any such order automatically expires 7 days after issuance but may be extended by a majority vote of the Board in 7 day increments for no more than 42 days (6 weeks).
-This Order having been renewed five times can not be renewed again; and
+This Order having been renewed four times may be renewed once more after this renewal; and